CCA-Public/digital-archives-manual/guides/diskimaging.md

 We use the following tools to create disk images of media: [Kryoflux](#kryoflux) (default), [Guymager](#guymager), [FTK Imager](#ftkimager), [IsoBuster](#isobuster), or [FC5025](#fc5025).
 Regardless of which tool you use, always complete the following step first:

-Give each piece of media an ARCH number identifier if it doesn't have one already, and create a corresponding "Record for Management Need" object record in TMS.
-The identifier should be written on the media or its case with a felt tip pen or (very lightly) in pencil, or affixed to the case using a label maker if available.
+Give each piece of media an AS (ArchivesSpace) number identifier if it doesn't have one already.
+The identifier should be written on the media and on its case with a felt tip pen or (very lightly) in pencil, or affixed to the case using a label maker if available.
+For more information on how to create an AS number/ identifier, please refer to the "New Numbering Scheme for ArchivesSpace item-level records" document located on the server.

 <a name="guymager"></a>
 ### Disk imaging with Guymager (Bitcurator)